 In 1999 Oberhausen introduced the world’s first festival prize for music videos made in Germany.
 The impulse to create this award arose out of the observation that music videos had increasingly managed to emancipate themselves from their purely illustrative and advertising function, transforming themselves into a completely independent form of visualisation.
 Today, music videos have proven themselves to be an independent short film genre that even managed to survive the decline of its midwife, music television.
-This programme gathers together all the works nominated for the 2016 MuVi Award, supplemented by two artistically outstanding international videos.
+This programme gathers together all eleven works nominated for the 2018 MuVi Award.

 The first prize was won by Oliver Pietsch for his enchanting yet disconcerting found footage work “Limerence” (Yves Tumor).
 Shower scenes on film transport us here into the strange heart of cinema.
 “Damenbartblick” (Schlammpeitziger), which was awarded the 2nd prize, shows the opportunities that the internet offers for artistic encounters over great distances and across borders.
 Jakob Grunert won the MuVi Online Audience Award for “Copyshop” (Romano).

 Action 1: Lucid, Imperial Beach

 Another beach.
 A disintegrating image.
 Noise and sound.
 A red wall is blown up.

 ‘Copyshop’ accompanies Berlin-Köpenick rapper Romano on a voyage of discovery to Hong Kong, where he reviews his past as a copy shop employee in Berlin.
 It’s all...

 The song by Tall Juan dedicated to all those people who live in the street.
 Made with acrylics, pastels and pencil on paper.

 The video for the piece ‘Damenbartblick’ by Schlammpeitziger is a collaboration between the artist duo Schlammpeitziger from Cologne,Germany, and the artist duo...